 (16) Locating a legal parking space is the responsibility of the vehicle’s operator.
 Lack of a parking space will not be considered a valid excuse for violation of this parking regulation.

-(17) Unauthorized persons parking vehicles in disability or reserved parking spaces are subject to fine, immobilization and/or having a vehicle towed away at owner’s expense.
+(17) Unauthorized persons parking vehicles in disability or reserved parking spaces are subject to fine, immobilization, and/or having a vehicle towed at owner’s expense.

 (18) Requirements concerning no-parking zones, loading zones, reserved parking or other specially allocated parking areas are subject to enforcement at all times and unauthorized parking in such areas is prohibited.

 (19) Electric vehicles with a valid permit may park in spaces designated with electrical charging stations for the sole purpose of recharging their electric vehicle.
 Non-electric vehicles and any electric vehicle found parked beyond the allotted time designated to recharge the vehicle will be cited.